ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Diederik Loerakker:** I think with pyspec there are these functions which all inefficiently repeat themselves, not precomputing anything.

-In the next go-spec updates, I optimize, precompute this, precompute that, so we get half, almost client speed, spec.
+In the next go-spec updates, I optimize, precompute this, precompute that, so we get almost client speed spec implementation.

-**Danny Ryan**: One path might be to differentially Fuzz against the go-spec and the clients, and then if we find issues, to then go back to the Py spec and make sure we agree with what the functionality should be.
+**Danny Ryan**: One path might be to differentially Fuzz against the go-spec and the clients, and then if we find issues, to then go back to the Pyspec and make sure we agree with what the functionality should be.

 We'll keep everyone updated about Fuzzing over the coming weeks.